stevemarvell/DragonBattle/TASK.md

 The script should optionally ask for the names of the dragons.

 The script should optionally ask for the total bouts to be fought.
 Default to 1 The script should randomly create 2 dragons, and simulate a turn based fight between them.
 The script should be verbose, describing everything that happens during the battle.
 The script should end when one of the dragons is defeated.

 You are free to implement this in any way you choose, however please inform us of any assumptions or decisions you have made, and why, and remember this is an enterprise engineering task with all the expectations of that level.
 Show us what you’re good at.

 ## Interpretation and Implementation

 This is an "anything" combat system, not a dragon combat system.
 Dragon in context, is a combatant.
 A combatant is therefore an interface.

-Health is largely self-contained, and so can be made a trait with an interface.
+Health is largely self-contained, and so can be made a trait.
+It is intrinsically linked to combat, so needs to have an interface.
 Setting health less than zero is a mistake, not an exception, so set to zero.
-This alleviates any need for `takeDamage` with the actual effect.
+This alleviates any need for `takeDamage` to concern itself with the actual effect.
 Rather is just obeys the rules.
 Setting largely seem an internal process and the `setHealth()` method should be `private`.

 There is no point in having `Dragon extends Creature` and `Creature extends Object` so that objects can have names, because that's a future assumption.
 We can always promote names that later.
 Nor is there merit in letting something be `Nameable`.

+Luck could be used for anything and so should be separated.
+Testing will require luck to have a dependency injection for dealing with randomness.

+Attack and defence are attributes of combat only.

 Command line arguments:

-`php dragon-battle.php [--name1=NAME] [--name2=NAME] [--matches=NUMBER]`
+`php dragon-battle.php [--name1=NAME] [--name2=NAME] [--bouts=NUMBER]`

 Defaults:

     name1="Dragon 1"
     name2="Dragon 2"
-    matches=1
+    bouts=1

 Turns are sequential, with one attack following another, not simultaneous attacks.
 Therefore, in each turn, there will be one attacker and one defender amd so damage in one direction.
 This way, there can be no draws.

     damage = attack - defence